 Harvesting and Storing Homegrown Apples for Winter

-If you’re a regular reader here, you know that I am managing the small orchard on our family farmstead in Northern California.
-Well as you can imagine, we’ve had literally hundreds of heirloom apples to deal with over the last few months.
-We have baked, canned, slow cooked (into apple sauce), dried, given away and eaten as many as we could.
+If you’re a regular reader here, you know that I am managing an heirloom orchard on our family farmstead in Northern California.
+As you can imagine, we’ve had literally hundreds of heirloom apples to deal with over the last few months.

 No Cellar?
 No worries!